AHA Directory of History Departments and Organizations

 The OAH is governed by an Executive Board of 15 voting members, and supports a variety of service committees that support organizational efforts around issues impacting the profession and other topics that fall under the organization’s mission.

 The OAH has delegates and representatives with the Advisory Committee on Historical Diplomatic Documentation, American Council of Learned Societies, and the National Historical Publications and Records Commission.
-The Organization is a member of the National Humanities Alliance and the National Coalition for History.
+The Organization is a member of the National Humanities Alliance.

 C. Publications

-The OAH publishes the Journal of American History, the leading scholarly publication in the field of U.S. history.
-Appearing quarterly since 1914, first as the Mississippi Valley Historical Review (1914-64) and then as the Journal of American History (1964- ), in addition to scholarly articles and book reviews, the Journal also features digital history, film, and exhibition reviews.
+The OAH publishes the Journal of American History,a journal of record in the field.
+Appearing quarterly since 1914, first as the Mississippi Valley Historical Review (1914-64) and then as the Journal of American History (1964-present), in addition to scholarly articles and book reviews, the Journal also features digital history, film, and exhibition reviews.

-The OAH also publishes a quarterly magazine,The American Historian, Process: A Blog for American History, and the JAH Podcast.
+The OAH publishes the quarterly magazine,The American Historian, Process: A Blog for American History, and the JAH Podcast.

 D. Fellowships and Awards

 The OAH sponsors or cosponsors awards and prizes in recognition of scholarly and professional achievement in the fields of U.S. history.
-Among OAH’s annual awards are the Roy Rosenzweig Distinguished Service Award, the Friend of History Award, the Tachau Teacher of the Year Award, and the Stanton-Horton Award for Excellence in National Park Service History.
-The OAH awards prizes and grants specifically to graduate students, including the Louis Pelzer Memorial Award for the best essay in American history by a graduate student, and the John Higham Research Fellowship to provide research funds for a graduate student writing a doctoral dissertation in American history.
+Among OAH’s annual awards are the Roy Rosenzweig Distinguished Service Award, the Friend of History Award, the Award for Contributions to Public Policy, the Tachau Teacher of the Year Award, and the Stanton-Horton Award for Excellence in National Park Service History.
+The OAH awards prizes and grants specifically to graduate students, including the Louis Pelzer Memorial Award for the best essay in American history by a graduate student, dissertation awards in the fields of African American, women's, and LGBTQ+ history, and the John Higham Research Fellowship to provide research funds for a graduate student writing a doctoral dissertation in American history.
 A full listing of awards and prizes is available on the OAH website.

 Doctoral Program Information